SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     <<< spiders have 8 legs
     <<< ants have 6 legs
     <<< cats have 4 legs
+    /// this will print…
+    /// spiders have 8 legs
+    /// ants have 6 legs
+    /// cats have 4 legs

 Items in a ``Dictionary`` may not necessarily be iterated in the same order as they were inserted.
 The contents of a ``Dictionary`` are inherently unordered,